Nadine2016/knative/deploy-job.md

 Before you begin, [create a job definition from the console](#create-job-def).

 1. Navigate to your job definition page.
 For example:
-   1. From the Projects page, click the name of your Project to open the Components page.
+   * From the [Coligo Projects page](https://cloud.ibm.com/knative/projects){: external}, click the name of your Project to open the Components page.
-   2. From the Components page, click the name of the job definition that you want to run your job.
+   * From the Components page, click the name of the job definition that you want to run your job.
 If you do not have any job definitions defined, [create a job definition](#create-job-def).

 3. From your job definition page, click **Submit Job** to run a job based on the selected job definition configuration.
-4. From the Submit job page, review and optionally change configuration values such as array size, CPU, memory, number of job retries and job timeout. **Array size** specifies the number of instances or containers to run your job.
+4. From the Submit job pane, review and optionally change configuration values such as array size, CPU, memory, number of job retries and job timeout. **Array size** specifies the number of instances or containers to run your job.
 5. Click **Submit job** to run your job.
 The system displays the status of the instances of your job on the job details page.

 You can view job logs after you add logging capabilities.
 See [adding log capabilities](#enable-joblogs-ui) and [viewing job logs from the console](#view-joblogs-ui)for more information.